 Social prescribing is a healthcare model that takes a holistic approach to people’s health and wellbeing.
 For many, the biomedical approach is often unable to address key factors affecting someone’s health such as social and welfare issues.

-Social prescribing enables people to be referred to a link worker who will co-design a non-medical prescription (by connecting them with voluntary and community groups or accessing specialist care and advice) to improve their health and wellbeing.
+It enables people to be referred to a link worker who will co-design a non-medical prescription (by connecting them with voluntary and community groups or accessing specialist care and advice) to improve their health and well-being.

-International Social Prescribing Day represents the first annual international celebration of social prescribing.
+International Social Prescribing Day marked the first annual international celebration of social prescribing and the response to it was amazing.

 Clinicians, allied healthcare professionals, community groups, voluntary organisations, patients, medical schools, academics, and students across the UK and world will host a series of events and activities across the globe to raise awareness of social prescribing in people of all ages.